dimisari/lambda-cases/README.md

 # Language Description
 # Examples
-# Combinator Parsers for the examples
+# Parsers for the examples
+# Haskell code generation